dtrelogan/react-formstate/docs/workingWithFormState.md

 ## Model output depends on rendered inputs

-The above example shows that it is arbitrary whether you want to store certain aspects of form state directly in your component state, or whether you want to work through the FormState API.
+The above example shows that it is arbitrary whether you want to manipulate certain aspects of form state directly in component state, or whether you want to work through the FormState API.
 Which is easiest may depend on the particular situation.

 The reason why this is arbitrary is important to understand.
 If you supply this model: